v8/v8.dev/src/blog/wasm-code-caching-for-devs.md

 This size heuristic, like the rest of the caching behavior, may change as we determine what works best for users and developers.

 ### Use ServiceWorker

 WebAssembly code caching is enabled for Workers and ServiceWorkers, so it’s possible to use them to load, compile, and cache a new version of code so it’s available the next time your app starts.
 Every web site must perform at least one full compilation of a WebAssembly module - use workers to hide that from your users.

 ## Tracing

 As a developer, you might want to check that your compiled module is being cached by Chrome.
-Unfortunately, WebAssembly code caching events are not currently exposed by default in Chrome’s Developer Tools, so the best way to find out whether your modules are being cached is to use the slightly lower-level `chrome://tracing` feature.
+WebAssembly code caching events are not exposed by default in Chrome’s Developer Tools, so the best way to find out whether your modules are being cached is to use the slightly lower-level `chrome://tracing` feature.

 `chrome://tracing` records instrumented traces of Chrome during some period of time.
 Tracing records the behavior of the entire browser, including other tabs, windows, and extensions, so it works best when done in a clean user profile, with no extensions installed, and with no other browser tabs open:

 ```
 ### Start a new Chrome browser session with a clean user profile
 google-chrome --user-data-dir="$(mktemp -d)"
 ```

 Navigate to `chrome://tracing` and click ‘Record’ to begin a tracing session.
 On the dialog window that appears, click ‘Edit Categories’ and check the `'devtools.timeline' `category on the right side under `'Disabled by Default Categories`’ (you can uncheck any other pre-selected categories to reduce the amount of data collected).
 Then click the `'Record'` button on the dialog to begin the trace.

 In another tab load or reload your app.
 Let it run long enough, 10 seconds or more, to make sure TurboFan compilation completes.
 When done, click ‘Stop’ to end the trace.
 A timeline view of events appears.
 At the top right of the tracing window, there is a text box, just to the right of ‘View Options’.
 Type `'v8.wasm'` to filter out non-WebAssembly events.
 You should see one or more of the following events:

-`v8.wasm.streamFromResponseCallback` - The resource fetch passed to instantiateStreaming received a response.
+* `v8.wasm.streamFromResponseCallback` - The resource fetch passed to instantiateStreaming received a response.

-`v8.wasm.compiledModule` - TurboFan finished compiling the `.wasm` resource.
+* `v8.wasm.compiledModule` - TurboFan finished compiling the `.wasm` resource.

-`v8.wasm.cachedModule` - Chrome wrote the compiled module to the code cache.
+* `v8.wasm.cachedModule` - Chrome wrote the compiled module to the code cache.

-`v8.wasm.moduleCacheHit` - Chrome found the code in its cache while loading the `.wasm` resource.
+* `v8.wasm.moduleCacheHit` - Chrome found the code in its cache while loading the `.wasm` resource.

-`v8.wasm.moduleCacheInvalid` - V8 wasn’t able to deserialize the cached code because it was out of date.
+* `v8.wasm.moduleCacheInvalid` - V8 wasn’t able to deserialize the cached code because it was out of date.

 On a cold run, we expect to see `v8.wasm.streamFromResponseCallback` and `v8.wasm.compiledModule` events.
 This indicates that the WebAssembly module was received, and compilation succeeded.
 If neither event is observed, check that your WebAssembly streaming API calls are working correctly.

 After a cold run, if the size threshold was exceeded, we also expect to see a `v8.wasm.cachedModule` event, meaning that the compiled code was sent to the cache.
-It is possible that we see this event but that the write doesn’t succeed for some reason.
-There is currently no way to observe that event, but metadata on the events can show the size of the code.
-Very large code may not fit in the cache.
+It is possible that we get this event but that the write doesn’t succeed for some reason.
+There is currently no way to observe this, but metadata on the events can show the size of the code.
+Very large modules may not fit in the cache.

 When caching is working correctly, a hot run will produce two events, `v8.wasm.streamFromResponseCallback` and `v8.wasm.moduleCacheHit`.
 The metadata on these events allow you to see the size of the compiled code.

 For more on using `chrome://tracing, `see this [excellent blog post](/blog/code-caching-for-devs)`.`

 ## Conclusion